datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 the ``.mp3`` files also could not be opened, because their file content was not yet retrieved.
-You begin to explain to your room mate how DataLad retrieves only minimal metadata about which files actually exist in a dataset upon a :command:`datalad install`.
+You begin to explain to your room mate how DataLad retrieves only minimal metadata about which files actually exist in a dataset upon a :command:`datalad clone`.
 "It's really handy", you tell him.
 "This way you can decide which book you want to read, and then retrieve what you need.
 Everything that is *annexed* is retrieved on demand.
 Note though that the text files